Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 2: Choose apartments to visit

+In Berlin, **you can't be picky**, but you can be careful.
+If you choose the wrong place, it hurts for a long time.

 ### Apartment checklist

 - [ ] **[Is it a scam?](/guides/housing-scams)**
 - [ ] **Is the price fair?**
     The [ImmobilienScout24 rent atlas](https://atlas.immobilienscout24.de/) shows rent prices in the area.
 Furnished apartments are often much more expensive.
 - [ ] **Can you [register your address](/glossary/Anmeldung) there?**
-    Always choose an apartment that lets you do your *Anmeldung*.
-[It's very important.](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address)
+    Always choose an apartment that lets you do your *[[Anmeldung]]*.
+[It's very important](/guides/anmeldung-in-english-berlin#why-you-must-register-your-address), especially for recent immigrants.
 - [ ] **Is the lease unlimited?**
     Look for an unlimited (*unbefristet*) contract.
 A short-term lease means that you must move again in a few months.
-[Many fixed-term leases are illegal](/guides/housing-scams#temporary-leases).
+[Short-term leases are often illegal](/guides/housing-scams#temporary-leases).
 - [ ] **What is included?**
-    Apartments often come without appliances, curtains, and light fixtures.
-When an apartment is *mit [[Einbauküche]]*, it includes a stove, fridge and sometimes a dishwasher.
-You must buy your own washing machine. [[WG]]s and furnished apartments usually include everything you need.
+    Most apartments come with nothing.
+No kitchen, appliances, curtains or light fixtures.
+You must buy and install everything. [[WG]]s usually come with most of those things.
+Furnished apartments are overpriced.
+Apartments *mit [[Einbauküche]]* include a stove, a fridge and sometimes a dishwasher.
 - [ ] **How is the housing company?**
     Search the name of your landlord or housing company (*[[Hausverwaltung]]*).
-Some have a really bad reputation.
+Some are really bad.
 - [ ] **Neubau or Altbau?**
     New buildings (*Neubau*) are often quieter and better insulated.
 They have concrete walls and floors.
 You hear your neighbours less.
-Old buildings (*Altbau*) often have high ceilings, hardwood floors, and a lot more charm.
+Old buildings (*Altbau*) often look nicer: high ceilings, hardwood floors, and a lot more charm.
-- [ ] **Gas or electric?**
-    Some apartments have gas heating and gas stoves.
 - [ ] **Which floor?**
     - **Top floor**
         These apartments are quieter; you hear less traffic, and there is no neighbour above you.
 They get more sunlight.
-They are hotter in the summer,[^12] especially old apartments with bad insulation.
-Ask if they improved the insulation in the recent years.
+They are hotter in the summer, especially old apartments with bad insulation.[^12] Ask if they improved the insulation in the recent years.
 If you live in the attic (*Dachgeschoß*), the walls are at an angle, so the apartment can feel smaller.
     - **Upper floors**
         These apartments get more sunlight.
 There is less traffic noise.
 Check if there is an elevator.
     - **Lower floors, ground floor**
-        Apartments on the lower floors are darker and louder.
-They are less safe because of break-ins.
-Neighbours can often see inside your apartment.[^13] Some ground floor apartments have a garden.
+        Lower floors are darker and louder.
+Break-ins can happen.
+Neighbours can see inside your apartment.[^13] Some ground floor apartments have a garden.
 - [ ] **Street or courtyard?**
-    Does the apartment face the street or the courtyard?
-On the street side, you hear the traffic more.
-On the courtyard side, you hear your other neighbours more.
+    Which side is the apartment on?
+On the street side, you hear traffic more.
+On the courtyard side, you hear other neighbours more.
 The courtyard side gets less sun.
 - [ ] **Storage and parking**
     Is there a rack for your bicycle?
 A storage room in the basement (*Kellerraum*)?
 Is street parking easy to find?
 Is there a parking space in the basement?
 How much does it cost?